KUSENTEI!

 17 November 1943:

-At 0950, CH-33 and auxiliary subchaser CHa-27 and destroyer AMATSUKAZE depart Palau escorting convoy 8175 consisting of oilers TSURUMI, SATA, SEIAN MARU, KYOEI MARUs and cargo ship SHOYU MARU.
+At 0950, CH-33 and auxiliary subchaser CHa-27 and destroyer AMATSUKAZE depart Palau escorting convoy 8175 consisting of oilers TSURUMI, SATA, SEIAN MARU, KYOEI MARUs and tanker ex cargo ship SHOYU MARU.
 About 1400, an unidentified submarine is detected.
 The escorts conduct an unsuccessful depth charge attack.

 20 November 1943: